kicksent/aravind-website/_drafts/2018-04-16-yet-another-solution-related-posts-jekyll.markdown

 description: "Jekyll supports related posts, if you enable LSI (Latent Semantic Indexing).
 It may not be possible to enable it, and if you do, site build times increase significantly and it doesn't work on documents in collections.
 You could use common tags and/or categories to determine related-ness, or you could simply use recent posts or a random sample of posts from the same category or collection, as related posts.
 Read how I did it."
 og_image: "/assets/images/related-posts.jpg"
 ---
-{% include figure class="centered" url="related-posts.jpg" image_path="related-posts.jpg" alt="Pages linked by a chain" caption="Are two posts really related?" %}
+{% include figure class="centered" url="related-posts.jpg" image_path="related-posts.jpg" alt="Pages linked by a chain" caption="When are two posts really related?" %}

 Wouldn't it be nice for a reader landing up on a post on your website, to be able to graze and read more?

 Related posts are posts that you would like to cue up for the reader to read next.

+## Jekyll support
 Jekyll does support related posts, but [it's complicated](https://jekyllrb.com/docs/variables/#site-variables).

 For a page being processed by Jekyll, the variable `site.related_posts` holds up to 10 related posts.
 But the catch is that you need to turn on [Latent Semantic Indexing (LSI)](http://www.classifier-reborn.com/lsi) either on the command line
 ```sh